IBM/ibm-block-csi-driver/docs/content/troubleshooting/troubleshooting_misc.md

 ```

 ## Error during pod creation

-**Note:** This troubleshooting procedure is relevant for volumes using file system volume mode only (not for volumes using raw block volume mode).
+This troubleshooting procedure is relevant for volumes using file system volume mode only (not for volumes using raw block volume mode).{: attention}

 If the following error occurs during stateful application pod creation (the pod status is _ContainerCreating_):